-Avoid using heat on joints that are very swollen; in that case, cold therapy is a better bet.
+Avoid using heat on joints that are very swollen.
+In such cases, cold therapy is a better bet.

 How cold therapy eases pain

 Many people choose to use a combination of heat and cold therapy to treat painful joints.
-For example, once the worst of your RA flare-up is over and you can return to exercising, you can use heat therapy to warm up your joints before exercise, then cold therapy to soothe sore muscles afterward.
+For example, once the worst of your RA flare-up is over and you can return to exercising, you can use heat therapy to warm up your joints before exercise, then cold therapy to soothe joints afterward.

 - 1 Kettelhut EA, Traylor J, Roach JP.
 Erythema Ab Igne.
 [Updated 2020 Aug 10].
 In: StatPearls [Internet].
 Treasure Island (FL): StatPearls Publishing; 2021 Jan-.
 Available from: https://www.ncbi.nlm.nih.gov/books/NBK538250/

 - 2 Block JE.
 Cold and compression in the management of musculoskeletal injuries and orthopedic operative procedures: a narrative review.
 Open Access J Sports Med.
 2010;1:105-113.
 Published 2010 Jul 7. doi:10.2147/oajsm.s11102